Doctoral Student Public Humanities Fellowship

 - The Fellow will participate in workshops scheduled for December 2020 and June 2021.

-- The Fellow will present the outcomes of their research and public work to the university community in coordination with the NYU Center for the Humanities and submit a final report to Humanities New York.
+- The Fellow will present the outcomes of their planning and public work to their university community in coordination with their humanities center and submit reports to Humanities New York.